Frequently asked questions

 14. When will I receive a PAYG payment summary for my FEG advance?

 PAYG payment summaries are automatically generated upon claim approval and usually emailed to you.
 If you do not receive your PAYG payment summary within 48 hours of claim approval, please contact the FEG Hotline on 1300 135 040.

 15. My (former) employer is no longer trading, and the director has abandoned the business (but it is not in liquidation).
 What do I do?

 Employees of abandoned companies who are owed employee entitlements may wish to seek legal advice about the steps necessary to place a company into liquidation.
 Employees may also make an application to request assistance from Australian Securities and Investments Commission (ASIC) to wind up the company.
 Visit the ASIC website for more information.

 16. Is there government assistance available to help me find new employment?

 If you have been made redundant from your job you could be eligible to receive help from jobactive. jobactive is the Australian Government's employment service, designed to meet the needs of job seekers and employers and improve job outcomes.

 jobactive can provide you with tailored help according to your assessed needs.
 Assistance could include help with writing a resume and preparing for interviews, referrals to jobs, or training that is suited to the skills that local employers need.
 This support is delivered by jobactive providers located around Australia.

-To find out what assistance is available through jobactive call the Employment Services Information Line on 13 62 68 or you can contact the Department of Human Services, on 13 28 50.
+To find out what assistance is available through jobactive call the Job Seeker Hotline on 13 62 68 or you can contact Services Australia on 13 28 50.
 They will assess your circumstances and eligibility for jobactive and refer you to a jobactive provider.